 Text-based e-learning is flexible because it allows a student to learn from any location.
 The instructor will only require the student to sit for an examination based on the materials provided.
-A student is in control of his or her schedule and can learn from a remote location at his or her pace.

 The student and instructor will engage virtually.
 It takes the form of live streaming and podcasts.
 This method is also referred to as synchronous e-learning.
 Learning takes place in real-time through such mechanisms as a virtual classroom, video or audio conferencing, webinars, chats, instant messaging, and application sharing, among other options.

 Synchronous e-learning requires the student to be available at the time agreed with the instructor.
 The teacher can share information or ask questions in real-time.
 An instructor may also demonstrate ideas through video conferencing.

 Interactive e-learning requires the presence of both the teacher and the student.
 This restrictive form of learning may not suit some people because of technical barriers and conflicting schedules.
 The reason people choose e-learning is to overcome the challenge of strict learning schedules.
 Forcing the student to return to such a schedule defeats the purpose.

 However, a student will find direct and instant solutions to some of the tough questions he or she could be facing in the course of learning.
 He or she will be interacting with the teacher during the lesson.
 A teacher can demonstrate tough concepts, and the student will seek more clarification.